 Tuhin Sheikh is a fourth year Ph.D. student in Statistics at the University of Connecticut (UConn).
 He worked as a Biostatistics and Data Science Intern at the Boehringer Ingelheim in Summer 2020.
 His research areas of interest include competing risks survival data, Bayesian computation, joint modelling of longitudinal and survival data, model assessment, interim analysis, deep neural network, etc. He has experience as a research assistant with the UConn School of Nursing and, UConn Utility Operations and Energy Management.
 He has also experience in teaching undergraduate level Statistics courses and conducting workshops at international conferences.
 He has been awarded for his academic excellence in teaching.

 Laptop with R/RStudio preinstalled; previous experience using R is NOT required; basic programming knowledge would be helpful but NOT required.

 Jun Jin is a Ph.D. student in the Department of Statistics, University of Connecticut, working as a research assistant.
-He has four years of programming experience in R and Python.
+He has five years of programming experience in R and Python.
 His research interests focus on machine learning, web crawler, text miming, distributed computing, and PySpark.
 He had worked at the Digital Experience Center of PricewaterhouseCoopers where he created machine-learning solutions for consulting projects.

 Dr. Zhe Wang is an Assistant Professor of Data Analytics at the Denison University.
 She received her PhD in Statistics in 2020 from the University of Connecticut.
 She is an experienced instructor of Mathematical Statistics and Statistical Methods.
 Her current research interests include sequential analysis, change point detection, and sample size determination.
 Working on large population-based public health datasets, she conducts secondary analyses to estimate the prevalence of and associations between risk factors, behaviors, disease states, and other health-related outcomes.